adfoster-r7/metasploit-framework/kubernetes/readme.md

 - Update sysinfo to detect if you're in docker/kubernetes
 - Pull out the secrets information / env / ConfigMaps
 - Get access to a real cluster

+TODO: ENV will disappear from the container if you upgrade a shell to meterpreter